by Texas Homesteader ~

 Although the stain lightened initially, it came back several days later.
 Soap residue again?
 Hummm…

-But instead of buying commercial cleaning solutions to go into the machine, I decided to go looking for a less toxic carpet cleaning solution.
+But instead of buying commercial carpet cleaning solutions to go into the machine, I decided to go looking for a less toxic carpet cleaner.

 I knew I didn’t want to use soap because, well, it keeps attracting dirt after the stain has been removed.
-Heck, even with a professional carpet cleaner!
+Heck, even when hiring a professional carpet cleaner!

-So I decided to use a recipe I found on wikihow online.
-It simply called for vinegar, water & salt.
+So I decided to use a carpet cleaner recipe I found on wikihow online.
+This homemade carpet cleaner solution ingredients were:

 Any subtle smell of vinegar dissipates when it dries, so I wasn’t concerned about that.
 The only ingredients I used were white vinegar, salt & water.

-We used our Bissell machine and our homemade cleaning liquid to remove the pet stain.
+We used our Bissell machine and our homemade carpet-cleaning liquid to remove the pet stain.
 But I wondered, would that stain magically reappear yet again?

 To test that oddity, I waited a few months before sharing this post with you.
 As of today, the stain is still gone, gone, GONE!
 Yea!